Roger Steen: 2025

 Steen was runner-up at the 2025 USA Indoor Track and Field Championships.
 He was selected for the 2025 World Athletics Indoor Championships in Nanjing in March 2025, where he threw 21.62 metres to win the silver medal, just 3 cm behind winner Tom Walsh of New Zealand and ahead of compatriot Adrian Piperi, who won bronze.

 In 2025, Steen competed in the first ever World Shot Put Series hosted at Drake University on April 23.
 After passing the early barriers with relative ease, Steen found himself facing the barrier of 73 feet.
 On his first attempt, Steen launched the shot passed the 73 ft barrier in an unofficial personal best performance to shoot himself into first place.
 Despite Adrian Piperi also throwing the 73 ft barrier, Steen was awarded first place due to possessing less overall misses in the event.
 He finished second with a personal best 22.11 metres at the 2025 Prefontaine Classic.

+2026

+In February 2026, Steen took an early world lead with a win on the World Athletics Indoor Tour in Belgrade with 22.07 metres.
+On 1 March 2026, he won the shot put at the 2026 USA Indoor Track and Field Championships, winning ahead of Jordan Geist and Josh Awotunde.
+On 22 March, he won the bronze medal with a best effort of 21.49 metres at the 2026 World Athletics Indoor Championships in Toruń, Poland.

+On 22 April 2026, Steen competed again at the World Shot Put Series hosted at Drake University and threw 73 feet to defend his title against Rajindra Campbell.
+With 21.25 m he placed fourth at the 2026 Xiamen Diamond League in May, also placing fourth later that month at the 2026 Diamond League meeting in Rabat.
+At the 2026 Diamond League Final in Brussels in September, he finished fifth with 21.73 metres.